• Home

 Signboard and Workspace

-I helped with setting up a workspace for an artist in residence at Zuid.
+This is a temporary workspace designed for artist Metincan Güzel at Zuid.
 Boijmans Van Beuningen.
 A signboard was placed, and the room texts were affixed.

-“For this project, artist Metincan Güzel explores shop interiors of Rotteram Zuid, whose owners migrated mostly from different cities in Turkey.
-Güzel considers these as diasporaric scenographies, that due to certain elements, can be described as magical, causing a spatial shift to either existing and imaginary places and times.
-The project aims to reveal conscious and unconscious knowledge of the Turkish diaspora in creating imaginary spaces.’’ (text: Boijmans)
+“For this project, artist Metincan Güzel explores shop interiors of Rotteram Zuid, whose owners migrated mostly from Turkey.
+Güzel considers these as diasporaric scenographies, that due to certain elements, can be described as magical, causing a spatial shift to either existing and imaginary places and times.’’ (text: Boijmans) For the heading, a cloudy font is used to visualize the imaginary approach.

 Poster and Flyer

-Artist Tijs van Bakel asked me to design a poster and a flyer as part of an art project he worked on in 2022, a year in which he took his art career very seriously.
-The poster was intended to motivate Tijs, so I metaphorically gave him a slap in the face.
-Alternatively, with a positive mindset, you can interpret it as a cheering high five.
+For artist Tijs van Bakel this poster and flyer was designed as part of a project he worked on in 2022, a year in which he took his art career very seriously and needed motivation.
+The poster was intended to give him a slap in the face, or it can be interpreted as a cheering high five.
 The project, along with the poster and flyer, was exhibited at Loods 6 in Amsterdam.
+2022

 Exhibition Design

-Museum Rotterdam had asked me to design an intervention space.
+This is an intervention space designed for Museum Rotterdam.
 Every four months a different object from their huge collection is presented here.
-To visualize the immense size of their collection, the background is composed of more than 110.000 shapes.
+To visualize the immense size of their collection, the background -on which the objects are presented- is composed of more than 110.000 shapes.

-For the Tax & Customs Museum in Rotterdam, I’ve designed all the graphic elements and window stickers, for the exhibition ‘Forged Together, silver masterpieces’.
-The window sticker is an image of one of the silver pieces, enlarged and framed.
-The exhibition was on show from 2019 till 2021.
+For the Tax & Customs Museum in Rotterdam, a big window sticker and other graphic elements were designed for the exhibition ‘Forged Together, silver masterpieces’.
+The window displays an enlarged image of one of the silver pieces.
+2019-2021.

-Below you can view a booklet with all the captions linked to the silver pieces shown the glass cabinet.
+Below there's a booklet with all the captions linked to the silver pieces shown the glass cabinet.

 Photos above made by